 Advisor to the CEO & Government Relations Executive

-Robert (Bob) J. Laikin serves as advisor to the CEO and government relations executive of Ingram Micro, reporting directly to Alain Monié.
-In this role, he provides strategic counsel to Alain and works closely with state and federal officials, particularly in the mobility, government and education fields to further Ingram Micro's business objectives.
+Robert (Bob) Laikin serves as advisor to the CEO and government relations executive of Ingram Micro.
+In this role, he provides strategic counsel to Ingram Micro’s CEO and works closely with state and federal officials, particularly in the mobility, government and education fields to further the company's business objectives.
 He was named to the position in October 2012 after Ingram Micro acquired BrightPoint, Inc., which he founded in 1989.

-Prior to taking on this role, Bob, founder of BrightPoint, served as a member of the board of directors from the company’s inception in August 1989 until the sale of BrightPoint to Ingram Micro in October 2012.
-In January 1994 Bob was named chairman of the board and CEO of BrightPoint.
+Prior to taking on this role, Laikin served as a member of board of directors for BrightPoint from the company’s inception in August 1989 until its sale to Ingram Micro.
+In January 1994, Laikin was named chairman of the board and CEO of BrightPoint.
 He was president of BrightPoint from June 1992 until September 1996 and vice president and treasurer of BrightPoint from August 1989 until May 1992.